Bliss-Box API (Application programming interface)

 Low Level API – ( Only available on 3.0)

 LLAPI is a communication protocol develop internally by Bliss-Box LLC for Bliss-Box products.
-It has recently been made available for the use with MiSTer related boards.
-The source code is available for this interface and is released under GPL v2 found here.
-This not to be confused with LLAPI (Low Latency API) a protocol developed for MiSTer cores to interact with Bliss-Box’s LLAPI.
+It has recently been made publicly available.
+The firmware only source code is available for this interface and is released under GPL v2 found here.
+This not to be confused with LLAPI (Low Latency API) a library developed for MiSTer cores to interact with Bliss-Box’s LLAPI protocol.

 The LLAPI uses the already available USB lines.
 To invoke the API, simply bring both d- and d+ high with external or internal pull ups.
 This condition does not cause any hardware impeding conditions to existing USB hardware so it’s safe to use in both cases.
 When host device detects the condition, it will go in to bridge mode.
 So this can be asserted via software or hardware with a connected device.